 Following eight years of training, she flourished as a dancer earning scholarships to both the School of American Ballet and the American Ballet Theater by age 16.
 After dancing professionally with the American Ballet Theater II Company, Ballet Hispanico of New York, Contemporary Ballet, Twyla Tharp Workshop, and The Julliard School of Music Dance Extension Program with Anthony Tudor, Rowell decided to pursue a career in modeling.
 She successfully went on to grace the pages of Seventeen, Mademoiselle, and countless other magazines, soon choosing to become an actress.

 Never one to forget her origins, even amid success, Rowell has been able to use her celebrity status to gain a voice for foster children.
-With the founding of The Rowell Foster Children’s Positive Plan, she is succeeding in her goal, leading the cause of advocacy for foster children throughout the United States.
+With the founding of The Rowell Foster Children’s Positive Plan, she succeeded in her goal, leading the cause of advocacy for foster children throughout the United States.
 Rowell tells the inspirational story of her rise out of the foster-care system through the stories of the incredible women who each lifted her up in different ways in her memoir, The Women Who Raised Me.
+She has published three other works in addition to The Women Who Raised Me.

 Praise for The Women Who Raised Me: